xiix0/scam/README.md

-You are a bundle of energy, always on the go.
+You plan things that you do not even attempt because of your extreme caution.